A Concept-Centric Approach to Multi-Modality Learning

 \subsection{Learning Projection Models}

 \textbf{Defining Projection Models.} Decoupled from the abstract concept space, each modality-specific projection model can be viewed as a mapping function $f_*: \mathcal{X_*} \rightarrow \mathcal{K}$ that generates a box representation in $\mathcal{K}$ for each input from its modality-specific sample space $\mathcal{X_*}$ of an unspecified modality denoted by *.
 This projection onto $\mathcal{K}$ allows interactions between specific objects from $\mathcal{X_*}$ and abstract concepts in $\mathcal{C}$.
-Specifically, given a modality-specific input $x^*_i \in \mathcal{X_*}$, its representation in $\mathcal{K}$ can be obtained by $f_*(x^*_i; \theta) = \Omega_i^*$ where $\Omega_i^* \subset \mathcal{K}$ follows the same definition of $\Omega_y \in \mathcal{C}$.
-With this representation made available, the probability that an object is associated with a concept $c$ can be naturally described by an entailment probability of $P(y|x_i^*) = P(\Omega_y|\Omega_i^*)$.
+Specifically, given a modality-specific input $x^*_i \in \mathcal{X_*}$, its representation in $\mathcal{K}$ can be obtained by $f_*(x^*_i; \theta) = \Omega_i^*$ where $\Omega_i^* \subset \mathcal{K}$ follows the same definition of $\Omega_y \subset \mathcal{C}$.
+With this representation made available, the probability that an object is associated with a concept $y$ can be naturally described by an entailment probability of $P(y \mid x_i^*) = P(\Omega_y \mid \Omega_i^*)$.

-\textbf{Adapting to Concept Space}.
-Given $f_*$'s corresponding modality training set $\mathcal{D}_*$, not only should the projection produced for an input $x^*_i$ entail a single concept $y$, but it should also entail \textbf{all} other concepts related to $x^*_i$.
-In other words, the projection $\Omega^*_i$ for $x^*_i$ should lie at the \textbf{intersection} of a set of concepts that can describe $x^*_i$.
-Namely, the most optimal projection for $x^*_i$ should maximize the entailment probability of $P(\bigcap_{y_j \in \bm{y}_i} y_j |x^*_i)$.
+\textbf{Adapting to the Concept Space.} Given the training set $\mathcal{D}_*$ corresponding to a modality marked by $*$, the projection produced for an input $x^*_i$ should entail not only a single concept $y$ but also \textbf{all} other concepts associated with $x^*_i$.
+In other words, the projection $\Omega^*_i$ for $x^*_i$ should lie at the \textbf{intersection} of the set of concepts describing $x^*_i$.
+Thus, the optimal projection for $x^*_i$ should maximize the entailment probability $P(\bigcap_{y_j \in \bm{y}_i} y_j \mid x^*_i)$.

+In our experimental datasets, concepts fall into two types: attribute concepts and category concepts.
+A sample may possess \emph{multiple} positive attributes but is associated with \emph{exactly one} mutually exclusive category.
+As a result, attribute concepts require independent binary classification, whereas category concepts require a single multi-class decision.
+Naturally, a binary cross-entropy loss is applied to attribute concepts, and a SoftMax cross-entropy loss is applied to category concepts.
+Further details about the datasets and the nature of these concept types are provided in Sec.~\ref{sec:exp}.

-To drive projection models to produce this most optimal projection, we use a combination of a binary cross-entropy loss on attribute concepts $\mathcal{Y}^{attr} \subset \mathcal{Y}$:
+To drive projection models to produce the optimal projection described above, we use a combination of a binary cross-entropy loss on attribute concepts $\mathcal{Y}^{\text{attr}} \subset \mathcal{Y}$:

 (where $w$ is a weight assigned to positive attribute concepts)